nunet/device-management-service/types/README.md

 }
 ```

-- `resources`: This defines the resource parameters of the machine.
+- `types.resources`: This defines the resource parameters of the machine.

 ```
 type resources struct {